 Alabama Story was the top-grossing original new play in the 50-year history of Pioneer Theatre Company.
 A second independent Equity production produced by Florida Studio Theatre played eight weeks in April and May 2016, in Sarasota, FL, marked the play’s Southern premiere, and was the top spring ticket-seller in the company’s history.
 (Here’s a review from the Sarasota Observer.)
 Its Midwest premiere was at Peninsula Players Theatre in Wisconsin in August 2016, when it became an audience favorite.
 In late August 2016 it had its New England premiere by Wellfleet Harbor Actors Theater on Cape Cod, where it earned rave reviews.

-Its fourth regional production was the Michigan premiere and the first to break into the university market: The Theatre Company, an acclaimed hybrid troupe that mixes professionals and undergrads, produced it in the playwright’s hometown, Detroit, Sept.
-22-Oct.
-9. (Even before it opened, The Detroit Free Press called it one of the new season’s Top 10 must-see productions.
+Its fourth regional production was the Michigan premiere and the first to break into the university market: The Theatre Company, an acclaimed hybrid troupe that mixes professionals and undergrads, produced it in the playwright’s hometown, Detroit, in fall 2016.
+(Even before it opened, The Detroit Free Press called it one of the new season’s Top 10 must-see productions.
 Listen to the WDET/NPR interview with the playwright.)
 Its community theatre debut was with The Drama Group of Chicago Heights, IL, in December 2016.

 Here’s a roundup of some of the press attention: